 I joined Empathica in 2010 based in Toronto, Canada as CTO.
 Empathica provides insights to retail businesses based on direct customer feedback via surveys.
 We also reach out beyond the immediate customer retail experience into the shoppers’ social network to provide the brands with high value first hand recommendations and insights into how they are perceived in their target markets.
 We can also take unstructured feedback from social media and analyse its content for meaning and sentiment and interleave it seamlessly into the structured survey feedback.
 Empathica is growing rapidly in an exciting area of interest which pulls on my strengths as a software manager, a strategic thinker and a statistician.

-In the last three years I have completely re-engineered the technical side of Empathica’s business.
+Over three years I completely re-engineered the technical side of Empathica’s business.
 We adopted Agile XP, completely refreshed the internal architecture and launched innovative new products which are leading the market.
 As part of this effort I spearheaded a complete revolution in hiring practices which has led to us assembling one of the best software development teams in Toronto.
 Doing all that gets you a reputation in the local recruitment market.
 We also won awards for being a great place to work.

 The Empathica software development team are a force to be reckoned with and the products reflect that.

 Empathica was acquired in 2013 by Mindshare, now renamed InMoment.
 I was proud to be part of the team that positioned Empathica’s business for sale and contributed to its attractive position as an acquisition target.
 I made many friends in the Empathica business and believe we achieved a great deal with limited resources and a huge amount of passion and ingenuity.
 I look back on this time in my career with great fondness for the people, our clients and the time we spent together.